-- What to expect in the Reading section
+What to Expect in the Reading Section of the TOEFL Test

 The first thing to clarify is that the Reading section of the TOEFL differs a little depending on the type of TOEFL that you opt for.